demidko/utility/README.md

 ## Development with IDE

 Some IDEs require a project configuration in a specific format.
+You can configure project with other build system:

 * CLion:
   ```shell